 As a PHECC-accredited Recognised Institution for the delivery of Emergency Medical Technician courses, we pride ourselves on the quality of our training.
 Our course offering is second to none and we are the leading private provider of EMT Training in Ireland (we have had the highest per centage of students successfully progressing on to registration as EMTs with PHECC for both 2014 and 2015).

-Why choose Medicall Ambulance Service to be your training provider?
+Why choose Medicall Emergency Medical Training to be your training provider?
 The answer is simple - our results, feedback, equipment and course offering are best in the industry - take a look at this page (opens in a new window) to see why we are the best choice.

 Course Aim: The aim of our Emergency Medical Technician course is to provide students with the essential skills and knowledge necessary to provide care management to a wide range of sick and injured patients, it also prepares students to undergo the Pre-Hospital Care Council (PHECC) examination.
 This is the minimum requirement to work on an ambulance in Ireland.

 Course Structure: The Emergency Medical Technician course consists of 126 classroom hours followed by 40 hours clinical placements.
 (MEMT will arrange all placements on its own fleet of ambulances - guaranteed!).
 This course can be run either as a full-time (19 weekdays 09:00-17:00) or part-time basis (9 weekends, Saturdays and Sundays 09:00-17:00).

 Course Content Overview: The course provides practical information, skills and knowledge on a diverse range of injuries and illnesses faced by an operational EMT on a daily basis.
 Please see below for a course overview.

 |-||Introduction to the Irish EMS System.|